sweettea-io/cli/docs/source/training.rst

 Watch Training Logs
 -------------------
-Once a training deploy has completed, viewing the logs for steps 2-4 above in real-time can be achieved with the following command::
+Once a training deploy has succeeded, watching the real-time logs for steps 2-4 above can be initiated with the following command::

   $ tensorci logs --follow